 - No metastatic disease (cancer has not spread elsewhere);

 It is our hope that the clinical trial results will make a helpful impact and then ultimately provide an FDA-approved treatment option for this specific form of breast cancer.

 This breast cancer clinical trial is available at select Arizona Oncology locations including Sedona and Prescott Valley, the Phoenix area, including Scottsdale, Glendale, Deer Valley, and Chandler, and in southern Arizona including Tucson.

-For more information on participating in this trial or you would like to learn more about our other clinical trials, please ask your oncologist.
-A complete list of all of the trials available through Arizona Oncology can be seen at: https://www.usoncology.com/clinical-trials.View All Types of Cancer
+For more information on participating in this clinical research trial or you would like to learn more about our other clinical trials, please ask your oncologist.
+Click here to view a complete list of all of the trials available through Arizona Oncology.View All Types of Cancer